COREA icon COREA: Coupled Relightable 3D Gaussians

 Qualitative results (PBR)

 We compare COREA with recent relightable Gaussian-based methods under varying illumination conditions.
-The first row shows PBR renderings under the original lighting setup, while the remaining rows illustrate relighting results under directional lights and various HDR environment maps.
+The first row shows Inverse PBR renderings under the original lighting setup, while the remaining rows illustrate relighting results under directional lights and various HDR environment maps.
 Compared to previous methods that exhibit black background artifacts or unstable reflectance under varying illumination, COREA maintains consistent shading, clean appearance, and accurate reflectance reconstruction across all lighting conditions, demonstrating robust BRDF and geometry alignment.

 Additional Results